Should you move home or extend it?

 Extending Your Home

 With high stamp duty and rising house prices, more and more homeowners are opting for extensions in order to add space and value to their homes.
 Rather than moving to a new home and starting over again, you can create the space you need the way you want.
 After all, why fork out a huge deposit for a new home when you can put the money towards extending your existing one.
 You will probably have some money left over to decorate the new space too.
-A well-designed extension like a loft conversion or single-storey addition can transform your home greatly and provide you with extra space for your growing family.
+A well-designed extension like a loft conversion, such as one of the Live in Lofts successful transformations, or single-storey addition can transform your home greatly and provide you with extra space for your growing family.

 Other Factors to Consider